Class PlanarImage

 public String[] getPropertyNames()

 Returns the names of all recognized properties, or null if this image has no properties.
+This method may conservatively return the names of properties that may exist, when checking if they actually exist would cause a potentially costly computation.

 The default implementation returns null.